-When you tweet someone directly (@mention) that tweet will appear in the feeds of users who follow both you and the user you are mentioning.
-Since Twitter is designed to be conversational this feature prevents your entire conversation from appearing in all of your followers’ feeds.
+When you tweet someone directly (@mention), that tweet will appear in the feeds of users who follow you and the user you are mentioning.
+Since Twitter is designed to be conversational, this feature prevents your entire conversation from appearing in all of your followers’ feeds.
 In the example below, I just used an @mention because I was contributing to the conversation.

-NOTE: This trick only works when you are starting a tweet with an @mention.
+NOTE: This trick only works when you start a tweet with an @mention.
 It will make no difference if used inside a tweet.